How to cheat honestly in Sports Betting

 Which are the recommended tactics/systems and which aren’t?

-Another option that is neither a tactic or system is to get to know the game and the players.
+Another option that is neither a tactic nor a system is to get to know the game and the players.
 Often punters rely purely on betting odds and statistics and forget to look at the bigger picture of the sportspeople involved.
 A clinical approach to a sporting event might not always yield a good result.

 Consider, for a minute, a well-established team that has just changed coaches, and two of its star players are nursing injuries.
 Their game is likely not to be as strong as it was before these changes occurred.
-If you’re passionate about a particular sport, study the participants, trends and statistics together as a whole to guide you in making a better decision.
+If you’re passionate about a particular sport, study the participants, trends, and statistics together as a whole to guide you in making a better decision.

-5 Quick tips on beating the bookies
+5 Quick tips

 - The favourite doesn’t always win